daniel-molina/visualequation/README.md

 Paste the last copied or cut selection.

 * CTRL+s:
-Save the equation to a transparent PNG file.
+Save the equation to PNG, PDF, EPS or SVG format.
+If format is either PNG or PDF, you will be able to recover the equation (see CTR+o).

+* CTR+o:
+Open an equation from a PNG or PDF previously created with this program (see CTR+s).
+The current equation being edited will be lost.

-* Ctr+p:
+* CTR+p:
 Create a square at the left of the selection box, ready to be overwritten.
 It is useful if you forgot to write something at the left of a block and you do not want to delete the first symbol/operator until you write the missing part.

 * SHIFT+click on an element of the panel above: